hapax/hapax.github.io/assets/chuzenji.md

 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that horror auteur Hideo Nakata would probably endorse.
-In the ghostlight of other times, our family troops into the restaurant, where Otousan relishingly helps himself to three huge slices of Kobe beef, while Oneesan, a light eater, watches on with disapproving fascination.
+In the ghostlight, our family troops into the restaurant, where Otousan relishingly helps himself to three huge slices of Kobe beef, while Oneesan, a light eater, watches on with disapproving fascination.
 This tableau fades into peeling wallpaper and disconsolate